mah8050/ESP8266-NTP-time-on-an-OLED-with-WiFi-Manager/README.md

 # ESP8266-NTP-time-on-an-OLED-with-WiFi-Manager

-**** YOU MUST USE THE DISPLAY DRIVER (1306) PROVIDED OR USE THE LINK BELOW ****
+**** YOU MUST USE THE DISPLAY DRIVER (1306) PROVIDED OR USE THE LINK BELOW **** Files have been changed in order to Works With Visual Studio Code Environment.

 An ESP8266 displays accurate time using NTP on an OLED display, using the WiFi Manager to make a network connection.
 This fork contains only one version which is with Alarm.